protesilaos/my-website/_interpretations/2022-06-28-alkinoos-mirror.md

 and people were ragingly buying tickets to behold his beauty

-And a child like a good tear, an angel, a child a child asked him to sing a song a child
+And a child like a good tear, a little angel, a child a child asked him to sing a song a child